SebH87/DeViVa/Filtering tools/readme.md

 __DEPENDENCIES:__

-The DeViVa filtering tools need some additional Python packages to be installed by the user.
+The DeViVa filtering tools need two (one in case of DeViVa_FilterPro.py) additional Python packages to be installed by the user.
 Here is a full list of all required Python packages:

 * Bio